Search PetPost for

 Water Play

 Water games are a great way for you and your buddy to keep cool in summer.
 Visit local beaches and rivers for a swim or game of fetch with floating toys.
 Play water games in your back yard with the sprinkler or hose.
-Set up a small splash pool and teach your dog to bob for toys.
+Set up a small Splash Pool and teach your dog to bob for toys.
 Not all dogs like water though, so if your pet isn’t comfortable, stick to dry land!
-Some good toys for the doggos to play in the water are the Chuckit Zipflight Flyer as mentioned previously & the Yours Drooly Dog Floating Toy which floats on water so you can have endless fun with your buddy at the beach or pool!
+Some good toys for the doggos to play in the water are the Chuckit Zipflight Flyer as mentioned previously and the Aussie Dog Mitch Ball Dog Toy which floats on water so you can have endless fun with your buddy at the beach or pool!

 Flirt Pole